Introduction

 Pyrrhus: I’m running Gentoo

-Adeimantus: # emerge uucp then, fuck
+Adeimantus: # emerge uucp

 Adeimantus: do I have to do everything around here?